Google Grant Ads White Paper

 Is My Organization Eligible for Google Grants?

 Most likely the answer is yes.
 Most nonprofits and charities qualify for Google Grants and the program accepts charitable organizations and NGOs from over 50 countries.
-In the United States the main requirement is that the organization has received a 501(c)(3) tax exempt status from the IRS, which the vast majority of nonprofits in America have.
-Charities and NGOS in other countries have similar requirements in which Google just wants to see that they appear to be a legitimate organization.
+In the United States, the main requirement is that the organization has received a 501(c)(3) tax-exempt status from the IRS, which the vast majority of nonprofits in America have.
+Charities and NGOs in other countries have similar requirements in which Google just wants to see that they appear to be legitimate organizations.
 In addition, to this basic requirement, the organization must meet a few other requirements:

 - The charity cannot be a hospital, a college, a school, or a governmental body.